 - transparency surrounding donations to candidates and political parties made by the legal entity.

 Another factor considered when applying sanctions is 'the cooperation of the legal entity with the investigation of the offence'.
 Federal Decree No. 8,420/2015 sets forth that penalties may be reduced by 1 to 1.5 per cent, regardless of a leniency agreement, if the entity had cooperated with the authorities.

 As mentioned above, there is no specific legal requirements to implement codes of conduct, policies, procedures, corporate protocols and whistle-blowing channel, but the adoption of compliance measures effectively represents a relevant benefit to the entity in case of a violation.
-In addition, the CGU has published material related to the LAC and to Federal Decree No. 8,420/2015.
+In addition, the CGU has published guidelines related to the LAC and to Federal Decree No. 8,420/2015.
 Those materials include a guideline to assist companies in developing and improving a code of conduct, policies and instruments according to the parameters set forth in Federal Decree No. 8,420/2015, a manual providing guidelines on the calculation of penalties imposed by the LAC and a manual about conflicts of interest.

-For this reason, the Technical Note established guidelines on the possibility of extending benefits to individuals, in order to ensure greater predictability regarding their legal situation, as well as engender greater security to the cooperation link necessary to fight corruption in the country.
+For this reason, the technical note established guidelines on the possibility of extending benefits to individuals, in order to ensure greater predictability regarding their legal situation, as well as engender greater security to the cooperation link necessary to fight corruption in the country.
 In this way, the benefits system can even be extended to the criminal sphere, since the criminal classifications of the illicit conduct of the individuals involved imply in different personal responsibilities.

 Outlook and conclusions